home-assistant/home-assistant.io/source/_docs/scripts.markdown

 #### While Loop

-This form accepts a list of conditions that are evaluated _before_ each time the sequence is run.
+This form accepts a list of conditions (see [conditions page] for available options) that are evaluated _before_ each time the sequence is run.
 The sequence will be repeated _as long as_ the condition(s) evaluate to true.

 {% raw %}